UK History & Heritage Railway Tour

 This tour is a must for the railway enthusiast wanting to be taken back to the days of steam or for a new disciple wanting to experience steam travel for the first time.
 To feel the gentle movement of the carriage as the train trundles along the line and then the smell of the smoke as it drifts by the window automatically takes one back to a remembered past or experiencing something for the first time creates a very relaxing aura.
 We will embark on many heritage railway journeys together and traverse the valleys where the lines were first laid, discover glorious Yorkshire, from the edge of the rugged Dales across the moors to the spectacular coast, pass through market towns, small villages, woodlands and farmland.
 All this while we sit back, relax and enjoy our journeys.

 When we are not on board our trains we will be visiting heritage sites associated with the railway, Didcot Railway Centre with its unique collection of buildings, engines, carriages, wagons and other artefacts, the National Railway Museum in York and at Shildon Locomotion Railway Museum, which is the major restoration location for the National Railway Museum, we will see much restoration being undertaken in the engine shed.
 We may be able to have our lunch breaks on board the trains or in heritage railway cafes.
 Much to see and more to do.
 Each evening at dinner, in our hotels, we will be able to relive the day and look forward to boarding our air conditioned coach next morning to take us to the start of another adventure.

-This is a tour developed for the very special purpose that we hope will, in a small way, ensure those keeping this part of our heritage operating being given the support they need as they keep this working history operating for the generations who were not fortunate to have steam trains a part of their everyday life.
+This is a tour developed for the very special purpose that we hope will, in a small way, ensure those keeping this part of our heritage operating being given the support they need as they keep this working history functioning for the generations who were not fortunate to have steam trains a part of their everyday life.
 There are heritage train tours offered around the world, but from our research, we believe that this tour format has never been offered before in Australia or the UK and our 2017 and 2018 tours were outstanding successes.